John Harman CPA

 While John’s subconscious mind has solved tax and financial problems the last 30 years, his conscious mind has tried to keep itself occupied.
 He reads everything he can get his hands on and digests information.
 He’s well-traveled, but still has the distinct Texas accent from growing up in Fort Worth.
 He came from humble beginnings, and now has the means to do whatever he wants, but still prefers a tent in the Amazon to a suite at the Ritz-Carlton.
 For John it has never been about the money or recognition.
-He may not even be aware he has a natural ability with numbers, finance and tax.
+He may not even be aware he has a natural ability with numbers, finance or tax.
 His conscious mind has been singularly focused on waging a war against its greatest nemesis – boredom.
 Interacting with his clients and co-workers is his best defense, and in exchange for their help in his fight, he applies his gift to solve their tax and financial woes.

-Written by Daniel Rogowski, Partner, Harman Rogowski & Associates
+Written by Daniel Rogowski

 John holds a degree in accounting from the University of North Texas.
 In addition, he has successfully completed the Series 6, Series 63 and Series 65 examinations.
 He holds active insurance licenses.

 His wife Diana and daughter Jennifer are from Koln Germany.
 Jennifer graduated from UNT and helped John start his public practice in 2008, she now works in insurance.
-Diana worked in fashion and is now retired, and shares John’s passion for travelling with one caveat – she prefers a hotel to a net.
+Diana worked in fashion and is now retired, and shares John’s passion for traveling with one caveat – she prefers a hotel to a net.